 When the Duke and Duchess of Cornwall and York visited New Zealand in June 1901, detectives boarded ships entering the country in search of ‘suspicious persons’, including any ‘who may be members of foreign Anarchist Societies.’1 The New Zealand Free Lance complained that police were neglecting real crime in their search for would-be assassins: ‘Apparently our detectives have been so much occupied in looking out for Archie the Anarchist that they have not had time for Bill the Burglar.’2

-The assassination of US President William McKinley in September 1901 by anarchist Leon Czolgosz sparked calls in the New Zealand press to ‘exterminate’ anarchists.
+The assassination of US President William McKinley in September 1901 by the anarchist Leon Czolgosz sparked calls in the New Zealand press to ‘exterminate’ anarchists.
 Assassins and anarchists were identified as ‘foreigners’ and ‘continentals’ – generally Italian, German or Russian.
-From the 1880s police detectives were assigned to keep watch for the arrival of any foreign revolutionaries.
+From the 1880s, police detectives were assigned to keep watch for the arrival of foreign revolutionaries.
 There was concern in 1900 that some socialist immigrants, known as Clarion settlers (named after the English socialist newspaper, the Clarion), were anarchists.
 These settlers, who were mostly English, appear to have been regarded as troublemakers, but not as potential terrorists.

 New Zealand has been fortunate to have largely been free of terrorism.
 There have, however, been a number of incidents that might be seen as terrorist.
 Most involved the actions of individuals rather than organised groups, and lacked clear political motives.
 One such action was by farmer Joseph Sewell, who blew himself up outside the Murchison courthouse on 14 July 1905.
-Sewell was angered by a dispute with another local farmer over ownership of a heifer.
+Sewell was angered by a dispute with another local farmer over the ownership of a heifer.
 In some cases the actions were clearly aimed at property rather than people.
 It is therefore questionable how accurately they can be described as terrorism.

-On the night of 18 November 1982, 22-year-old Neil Roberts was killed while attempting to blow up the police computer at the Wanganui Computer Centre in Whanganui.
+On the night of 18 November 1982, 22-year-old Neil Roberts was killed while attempting to blow up the police computer at the Wanganui Computer Centre.
 Roberts, an anarchist with a long involvement in the anti-racist and peace movements, appears to have intended to kill himself in the explosion.
 No one else was harmed in the attack, which targeted the computer rather than police personnel.
 Roberts’s attack was aimed as a blow against what he saw as an oppressive state and society.
 He left the graffiti message: ‘We have maintained a silence closely resembling stupidity.’

-In April 1932, following a rioting in Auckland linked to unemployment, the Public Safety Conservation Act was passed, allowing the government to assume unrestricted powers in a declared state of emergency.
+In April 1932, following rioting in Auckland linked to unemployment, the Public Safety Conservation Act was passed, allowing the government to assume unrestricted powers in a declared state of emergency.
 The act was first invoked by the Labour government at the outbreak of the Second World War in 1939.
 It was also used by the National government during the waterfront dispute of 1951.
 The act was repealed in 1987, immediately before the introduction of the International Terrorism (Emergency Powers) Act.

 In July 1985 the Greenpeace vessel Rainbow Warrior was sunk in Auckland Harbour by a bomb.
-One of the crew, Fernando Pereira, was drowned.
+One of the crew, Fernando Pereira, drowned.
 The ship had been about to lead a protest fleet against French nuclear testing.
 The French foreign intelligence service (the DGSE) carried out the bombing.
 According to many authorities, this was not terrorism as it was an action by government agents officially sanctioned by a sovereign nation.
 New Zealand’s Chief Justice Ronald Davison disagreed.
-When delivering the judgement of the High Court on bombing conspirators Alain Mafart and Dominique Prieur, he stated, ‘In my view this activity may well fall within the definition of terrorist activity.’1
+When delivering the judgement of the High Court on Alain Mafart and Dominique Prieur, he stated, ‘In my view this activity may well fall within the definition of terrorist activity.’1

 The New Zealand government regarded the sinking of the Rainbow Warrior by French agents in 1985 as an act of international terrorism.
-In response to the bombing the government introduced the International Terrorism (Emergency Powers) Act 1987.
+In response to the bombing, the government introduced the International Terrorism (Emergency Powers) Act 1987.
 If an international terrorist emergency develops in New Zealand, the 1987 act allows the prime minister to call a meeting of at least three ministers of the Crown to declare a state of emergency.
 Emergency powers, including some powers of censorship, then apply.
-After 7 days emergency powers cease to operate unless extended by Parliament or, if Parliament is not sitting, by the governor-general.
+After seven days emergency powers cease to operate unless extended by Parliament or, if Parliament is not sitting, by the governor-general.
 An international terrorist incident must involve actions, or threats of actions, to kill or injure people or to seriously damage property.
 The actions must also be aimed to coerce or intimidate a government or person.